-This course covers the application of appropriate high-level programming languages for expressing software design patterns used for extracting and processing modern forms of data, such as data at large scale, within the Hadoop environment.
+This course covers the application of appropriate high-level programming languages for extracting and processing modern forms of data, such as data at large scale, within the Hadoop and Spark environments.
 These high-level languages include imperative, object-oriented languages such as PIG, HIVE and Scala.
-Examples will also be presented in Java and Python.
-The languages will be presented in support of big data processing relying on the map-reduce paradigm.
-Additional libraries will be explored in order to support activities of data mining as well as machine learning.
+The languages will be presented in support of largescale data processing relying on the map-reduce paradigm.
+Additional libraries that support data mining and machine learning will be explored.

 The ability to move data along the continuum from information to insight to action requires a strong foundation of skills in various quantitative methods.
-This course begins with a systematic and integrated overview of concepts from probability theory, statistics and mathematical modeling such as probability distributions, cumulative probability distributions, descriptive statistics, hypothesis testing, correlation analysis, linear regression, multivariate regression and mathematical model design.
-The course then proceeds to examine modern tools for conducting analyses using these quantitative methods on both small-scale and large-scale datasets.
-Case studies from a variety of settings are used to develop students’ abilities to successfully apply the techniques learned in this course to practical circumstances that often, because of the ambiguities involved, present limitations to the power of these mathematical tools.
-Topics from this course also provide the foundation for some subjects covered in the analytical methods course and the data mining and business intelligence course.
+This course begins with a systematic and integrated overview of concepts from probability theory and statistics such as probability distributions, descriptive statistics, hypothesis testing, correlation analysis, linear regression, multivariate regression and analysis of variance.
+Students are introduced to modern software tools for conducting analyses using these quantitative methods.
+Case studies from a variety of settings are used to illustrate ways these topics lead to modern practice in data science.
+Topics from this course provide a foundation for subjects covered in subsequent MDS courses.

-This course builds upon the foundation established in the quantitative methods course to develop the advanced analytical methods required for in-depth applications of data science in general and machine learning in particular.
-Topics covered include advanced techniques in statistics and predictive modeling such as feature engineering, variations of multilinear and logistic regression, principal component analysis, advanced approaches to clustering and segmentation, time series forecasting, and biological methods such as neural networks and genetic algorithms.
-Course topics will be introduced from both a theoretical framework and through the use of case studies in applied settings.
+This course builds upon the foundation established in earlier courses to develop the advanced analytical methods required for in-depth applications of data science in general and machine learning in particular.
+Topics covered include feature engineering, variations of multilinear and logistic regression, principal component analysis, advanced approaches to clustering and segmentation, classification modeling algorithms, and biological methods such as neural networks and genetic algorithms.
+Course topics will be introduced from both a conceptual perspective and through use of case studies in applied settings.
 Students implement concepts from the course using open source software such as Python as well as a variety of commercial data science software packages.

 This course provides a business-oriented framework for the data scientist to identify, prioritize and perform data analytical projects that drive business value and enhance competitive advantage.
 The course examines the data ecosystem, both external and internal to the enterprise, as well as business processes and networks upon which analytical projects can be used to reduce organizational risk and drive the creation of economic value.
 Topics emphasize the application of machine learning to marketing, sales and customer data exploration, supply chain data exploration, operations data exploration, financial data exploration and project management methods to convert information gain into business value.
-A variety of business process data sets will be examined using analytical tools, including Tableau, SAP Predictive Analytics and IBM Watson.
+A variety of business process data sets will be examined using analytical tools.
 Students will conduct the steps of an analytical workflow on a selected business process and create a project plan to drive value.

 This course provides opportunities for students to study specialized topics in data science.
 Examples include time series forecasting using specialized libraries in the R programming language and data science applications of linear algebra.

 This course serves as the capstone for the program.
 Students will apply concepts learned and skills developed in the other required courses to complete a major project that demonstrates the full range of their data science knowledge and capabilities.

-This course, offered as an independent study under the guidance of a thesis director, is the first of two courses required to complete a thesis option in the master’s program.
+This course, offered as an independent study under the guidance of a thesis director, is the first of two courses required to complete a thesis option in the data science master’s program.
 This course fulfills one of the two MDS elective requirements.

-This course, offered as an independent study under the guidance of a thesis director, is the second of two courses required to complete a thesis option in the master’s program.
+This course, offered as an independent study under the guidance of a thesis director, is the second of two courses required to complete a thesis option in the data science master’s program.
 This course replaces MDS 576 as the program capstone.